 Time: 9am-4:30pm each day, except Friday, 9am-5pm; some dinner meetings

-Locations: This course will be offered within mid-coast Maine.
+Locations: This course will be offered in several performance barns within mid-coast Maine.

 Course Credits: 41 CE hours

 Cost: Please contact Downeast School of Massage, at 207 832 5531 or email via firstname.lastname@example.org.